Co11eague/StudentCaptureSystem/README.md

 3. draw a simple bar chart of a student’s highest and lowest marks 5
 4. print a table of student IDs and corresponding average (mean) mark.

 This program was done in Java when I was learning object-oriented programming.
+It also has test files.